 The United States Embassy is happy to answer some common questions that non-immigrant visa holders and applicants may have.

-“Ask the Consul” from the U.S. Embassy Consular Section answers questions about U.S. immigration law and visa issues.
+“Ask the Consul” from the U.S. Embassy Consular Section answers questions about U.S. immigration law, visa issues, and American Citizen Services.
 If you have a general question about visa policy, please email it to us at AskGeorge@state.gov.
-We select questions every other week and publish the answers in Stabroek News.
+We select questions regularly and publish the answers in Stabroek News.

 Information about visas and travel can be viewed at https://gy.usembassy.gov, http://travel.state.gov, and http://www.dhs.gov.
 Information about American Citizen Services can be found at https://gy.usembassy.gov/u-s-citizen-services/.

 Applicants are strongly encouraged to prepare their own documents and avoid third-party advice.
 Regulations change frequently and non-US government advisors often provide inadequate, incomplete and inaccurate information.